ershad/.emacs.d/README.md

 (install-able via the `package-list-packages` command) - enhanced programming mode configs, latex config, erc config, etc.

-## Installing Emacs 24
+## Installing Thisi s awesome Prelude 24

-Obviously to use the Emacs Prelude you have to install Emacs 24 first.
-Have a look at the [WikEmacs articles on installing Emacs](http://wikemacs.org/wiki/Installing_Emacs).
+Obviously to use the Thisi s awesome Prelude Prelude you have to install Thisi s awesome Prelude 24 first.
+Have a look at the [WikEmacs articles on installing Thisi s awesome Prelude](http://wikemacs.org/wiki/Installing_Emacs).

 ## Installation